mcyhsu/ADUserAccountTools/README.md

-# ADUserAccountTools
+# ADUserAccountTools :wrench: :hammer:
 Bulk create, delete, enable, or disable AD users from a CSV or TXT file.

-Accepts pipeline input and returns the results of the operation as an object which can be pipelined further.

-**I make no guarantees that this script won't break something.
+I created this script to improve my PowerShell scripting skill and to serve as a portfolio piece.  **I make no guarantees that this script won't break something.
 Use it at your own risk.**

-## Why I made it
-I created this script to improve my PowerShell scripting ability and to serve as a portfolio piece.
-## What it does (Elevator pitch)
+## How to use it (Brief)
+0. Clone the repo or download the files.
-1. Run the appropriate cmdlet.
+1. Load the script (.ps1) in your environment and run the appropriate cmdlet in PowerShell.
 2. A file dialog will appear.
 Select the CSV or TXT file containing employee data.
 3. Cmdlet will create, delete, enable, or disable the user accounts listed in the CSV or TXT file.
-4. Cmdlet returns operation result as objects, allowing you to pipeline further.
+4. Cmdlet returns operation result as objects, allowing you to pipeline further, otherwise you're done.

-## What it does (In-depth)
+## How to use it (In-depth)
 There are 4 main cmdlets:
 1. **New-BulkADUser**
 2. **Remove-BulkADUser**